 - If any of the purchased three has fallen out of the top three, they sell that one and use the money to buy the new ETF that makes it to the top three.

 A better way to apply the momentum strategy is in asset class rotation, such as tactically switching between the equity market and the bond market when one is performing better than the other.
-That is, when the stock market is in a bull market, you can buy the S&P 500 Index ETF (SPY) and sell when a bear market comes and move your capital to Treasury bond ETF (TLT) until the next equity bull market.
+When the stock market is in a bull market, you can buy the S&P 500 Index ETF (SPY) and sell when a bear market comes and move your capital to Treasury bond ETF (TLT) until the next equity bull market.

 This S&P 500 and Treasury bond rotation has been used for a long time for tactical asset allocation based on momentum and rotation.
 Treasury bonds offer a safe haven when the equity market is in trouble.
 When there is a bear market in stocks, investors move their money to the bond market until normalcy returns in equities.
 This is why this type of sector rotation is so popular and is based on the momentum strategy.